GrassShi/Weather.io-V1/README.md

-use react-location-picker instead of text input to validate city (it had like a thousand dependencies that I could not force codesandbox free to accept for some reason) pagination or infinite scroll for case of a getting a lot of data help page route.push(/help) and copywriting
+use react-location-picker instead of text input to validate city (it had like a thousand dependencies that I could not force codesandbox free to accept for some reason) pagination or infinite scroll for case of a getting a lot of data help page route.push(/help) and copywriting could get some enums going to clean up the code comparisons and filters Could make the UI more responsive to different large screen sizes (text overflow, better thumbnail design, etc) Implement more custom line graph UI